-The IT function and other departments are recalibrating how they work together, to deliver against CX needs - but is it always successful?
+The IT function and other departments are recalibrating how they work together, to deliver against CX needs-but is it always successful?

-- The vast majority (89%) of IT executives say that their team now 'works more closely with other parts of the business', in response to CX priorities. - · But, 80% report that conflicts occur between marketing-related IT priorities and broader development strategy. - For 2020, many IT executives are focusing on CX-oriented objectives relating to systems and processes.
-These include creating an 'extensive digital platform' for CX (32%) and 'unifying data to achieve a single view of the customer' (30%).
+- The vast majority (89 percent) of IT executives say that their team now "works more closely with other parts of the business," in response to CX priorities. - But 80 percent report that conflicts occur between marketing-related IT priorities and broader development strategy. - For 2020, many IT executives are focusing on CX-oriented objectives relating to systems and processes.
+These include creating an "extensive digital platform" for CX (32 percent) and "unifying data to achieve a single view of the customer" (30 percent).

-Security, modernising systems and data control are key IT barriers for CX success
+Security, modernizing systems, and data control are key IT barriers for CX success

-- The two main external challenges for IT professionals cut across commercial and operational aspects: the 'threat of security issues and cyber-risk threats' (44%) and 'keeping up with changing customer expectations and behaviour' (40%). - The financial balancing act raised by legacy systems continues to be a major pain point as new technologies come on-stream.
-'Modernising or replacing legacy platforms' is the top IT priority for 2020 (44%). - 'Keeping on top of technology and innovation trends' and 'finding the right mix of tools' remain significant worries for many IT executives (35% and 32%, respectively). - The challenge of data control continues to occupy IT minds.
-A quarter (26%) cite 'data protection compliance' as a top-three external challenge.
-Nearly four in ten (38%) name 'customer data management' as a big priority for 2020.
+- The two main external challenges for IT professionals cut across business and operational aspects: the "threat of security issues and cyber-risk threats" (44 percent) and "keeping up with changing customer expectations and behavior" (40 percent). - The financial balancing act raised by legacy systems continues to be a major pain point as new technologies come on stream.
+"Modernizing or replacing legacy platforms" is the top IT priority for 2020 (44 percent). - "Keeping on top of technology and innovation trends" and "finding the right mix of tools" remain significant worries for many IT executives (35 percent and 32 percent, respectively). - The challenge of data control continues to occupy IT minds.
+A quarter (26 percent) cite data protection compliance as a top-three external challenge.
+Nearly four in ten (38 percent) name customer data management as a big priority for 2020.